 Glomerular filtration is when arterial blood enters the glomerulus at a high pressure and the water, electrolytes, and other solutes are pushed out of the capillaries into the Bowman’s capsule and on to the proximal tubule.

 Tubular reabsorption refers to the movement of substances from the tubule to the blood in the peritubular capillaries.

 Tubular secretion indicates movement of substances from blood in the peritubular capillaries to glomerular filtrate flowing through the tubules.

-DIURETICS are drugs that ↑ the excretion of water, sodium, & other electrolytes through the kidneys, thereby ↑ urine formation & output.
+DIURETICS are drugs that increase the excretion of water, sodium, and other electrolytes through the kidneys, thereby increasing urine formation and output.

 - Diuretics are given to manage edema, heart failure, and hypertension.

 - Diuretics act at different sites in the nephron.

 - Their job is to ↓ reabsorption of Na+ and water, and to ↑ urine output, therefore often referred to as a “water pill.”